skip to content

 Related Publications

-Genetic manipulation of structural color in bacterial colonies.
+Genetic manipulation of structural colour in bacterial colonies

 VE Johansen, L Catón, R Hamidjaja, E Oosterink, BD Wilts, TS Rasmussen, MM Sherlock, CJ Ingham, S Vignolini – Proceedings of the National Academy of Sciences (2018) 115, 2652

-Complex photonic response reveals three-dimensional self-organization of structural coloured bacterial colonies
+Complex photonic response reveals 3D self-organization of structural colored bacterial colonies

 L Schertel, GT van de Kerkhof, G Jacucci, L Catón, Y Ogawa, BD Wilts, CJ Ingham, S Vignolini, VE Johansen – Journal of the Royal Society, Interface (2020) 17, 20200196